Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to compare kitchen knives

 Cook’s knives start at around $10 and go right up to over $300.
-You may prefer the performance and feel of a high-quality knife and be willing to pay a premium for improved cutting ability, or you might find that a budget knife does everything you need.
 But cost isn’t the only factor you should consider.

-Before buying a kitchen knife you’ll need to take into account the blade and handle material, how comfortable the knife is to hold and how easy it is to clean.
+Before buying a kitchen knife, take into account the blade and handle material, how comfortable the knife is to hold and how easy it is to clean.
 Consider the following features:

 Comparing kitchen knives requires a little time and effort, so to help make it easier, we’ve outlined the pros and cons of five popular cook’s knives in the table below: